Subdued

 'Anything that exudes warmth and coziness'

-anything that radiates warmth and coziness.'
+Everything that radiates warmth and cosiness.’

 'A little exoticism should not be missing'